quochungtran/quochungtran.github.io/_posts/2022-07-25-lasteweeks.md

 In my final weeks of the Google Summer of Code 2022, I spend my time polishing code and writing and documenting all parts of my code for the final Submission for final integration into the branch master.

-To summarize, I would like to demo the functionalities of the Digikam OCR tool:
+To summarize, I would like to demo the functionalities of the Digikam OCR tool what I have done:

 1: The user can process OCR in multiple documented images by selecting them; if not, a pop-up will appear